PAUL34913/msp1-cv/README.md

     1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the individual.

-        1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-Underneath there is a Hero Image with Text and a "Learn More" Call to action button.
+        1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar at the top of the page, enabling the user to go to the page of their choice.
+Underneath the navbar is an eye catching hero image that clearly defines the purpose of the site.
-        2. The main points are made immediately with the hero image
+        2. The main points are made immediately with the hero image.
-        3. The user has two options, click the call to action buttons or scroll down, both of which will lead to the same place, to learn more about the organisation.
+        3. Also at there very top of the page, there is a call to action button along with social links.

     2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.

         1. The site has been designed to be fluid and never to entrap the user.
-At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
+The site is presented in a structured order that prioritises how the information is displayed.
-        2. At the bottom of the first 3 pages there is a redirection call to action to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
+        2. The site uses a fixed navigation bar so that the user can navigate the site at any moment with a single click.
-        3. In each section of the page, there is a "top" button, when it is clicked the user is brought to the top of the page where the navigation bar is.
+        3. The navbar reduces to "essential" links for the mobile version, I chose not to use a hamburger menu as this would mean an extra click would be required to reach the destination, every time.

     3. As a First Time Visitor, I want to look for references or testimonials to understand more about the individuals strengths.
 I also want to locate their social media links in order to connect with them.
         1. At the top of the page in the navigation bar, the user is immediatley presented with a link to reach the testimonials section,social links are also presented at the very top of the page using easy to see icons.